LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/bestPractice.rst

 |                                                    | variables which have memory.                                      |
 +----------------------------------------------------+-------------------------------------------------------------------+

-If the simulator does not have memory, then the function ``simulator`` will be defined as
+If the simulator does not have memory, then the function ``exchange`` will be defined as

 .. literalinclude:: ../../../parser/utilities/simulator_wrapper_no_memory.py
    :language: python